Category: Meetings/Events

 0 comments

-Video of a press conference with chemical scientists whose careers were aided by our supportOne of our 50th anniversary scientific society symposia took place last month at the American Chemical Society (ACS) national meeting Link to external web site in Philadelphia.
+Video of a press conference with chemical scientists whose careers were aided by our supportOne of our 50th anniversary scientific society symposia took place last month at the American Chemical Society (ACS) national meeting in Philadelphia.
 The day-long event highlighted the fundamental role of chemistry in biomedical science and demonstrated that NIGMS is a major supporter of the field.

 Titled “50 Years of NIGMS-Supported Chemistry Enabling Biomedical Research,” the symposium featured distinguished speakers who collectively represent the broad range of medically important chemistry we support.
 Abstracts of their talks are available online.
 The speakers were: